cedar-policy/rfcs/text/0052-reserved-namespaces.md

 ## Detailed design

-We will update the [namespace](https://docs.cedarpolicy.com/policies/syntax-grammar.html#grammar-path) to the following to exclude namespaces and identifiers starting with `__cedar`.
+We will update the [namespace grammar](https://docs.cedarpolicy.com/policies/syntax-grammar.html#grammar-path) to the following to exclude namespaces and identifiers starting with `__cedar`.

 ```